php-fig/fig-standards/proposed/psr-cache.md

 `Psr\Cache\DriverInterface` and must receive a `Psr\Cache\ItemInterface`
 in order to save it in to the cache driver.

+All the `TTL` references in this document are defined as the number of seconds until the user of that value will be rendered invalid.

 ### 1.2 CacheItem

 By `CacheItem` we refer to a object that implements the